leighmcculloch/leighmcculloch.com/source/content/posts/2021/docker-on-mac-without-docker-desktop/index.md

 fans spinning loudly like a jet taking off.

 On August 31st, 2021, Docker announced a new pricing model for Docker Desktop.
-This raised the question for me, what else is going to change about Docker's licensing in the future.
+This raised the question for me, what else is going to change about this product.
 It was the final push I needed to look at other options for virtualized or containerized workflows on Mac.
-I tried Podman, VMWare Fusion's vtcl, qemu, Vagrant, and Multipass, but let's face it, Docker is convenient.
+I tried Podman, VMWare Fusion's vctl, qemu, Vagrant, and Multipass, but let's face it, Docker is convenient and its ubiquity is unparalleled.

 Thankfully all we need to run Docker on Mac without Docker Desktop is a virtual machine to host the Docker daemon.
 The Docker client is available for Mac and